dbazile/mimosa-phantomcss/readme.md

 #### `phantomcss.synchronous` boolean

 Setting this property to `true` will always run tests synchronously.
 This is the same as running every time with the `-s` flag.

+#### `phantomcss.enabledOnBuild` boolean

+Setting this property to `true` will execute your tests at the end of a `mimosa build` operation.

+> *Note: You will most likely want to use this in concert with [mimosa-build-task](https://github.com/dbashford/mimosa-build-task) to start a server so you can test*

+#### `phantomcss.shouldStopBuildOnFailure` boolean

+Setting this property to `true` will cause the build to break when there are test failures.

 #### `phantomcss.testDirectory` string